SA-Solver: Stochastic Adams Solver for Fast Sampling of Diffusion Models: Experiments

 \textbf{Results on ImageNet 256x256 and 512x512.} We evaluate with two classifier-free guidance models, one is the UNet-based latent diffusion model~\citep{Rombach_2022_CVPR} in which the VQ-4 encoder-decoder model is adopted, and the other is the DiT~\citep{peebles2022scalable} model using Vision Transformer based model with KL-8 encoder-decoder.
 The corresponding classifier-free guidance scale, namely $s=1.5$, is adopted for evaluation.
 For ImageNet 256x256 dataset with UNet based latent diffusion model, the results of different samplers are shown in Fig. \ref{fig:sotas}(c).
 Under a considerable number of steps, \textit{SA-Solver} achieves the best sample quality, in which the FID value is 3.87 with only 20 NFEs and below 3.5 with 40 NFEs or more.
 While for ODE solvers, the FID values cannot reach below 4, which shows the superiority of the proposed SDE solver.

-Results on DiT models are in Table \ref{tab:dit}, in which both ImageNet 256x256 and 512x512 are used for evaluation.
-Note that the state-of-the-art (Min-SNR) DiT-XL/2-G models are adopted~\citep{peebles2022scalable,hang2023efficient}.
+Table \ref{tab:dit} consists results of current SOTA models in ImageNet 256x256 and 512x512.
+Note that the (Min-SNR) DiT-XL/2-G models are adopted~\citep{peebles2022scalable,hang2023efficient}.
 It can be seen clearly that better FID results are achieved compared with baseline solvers used by corresponding methods.
 We achieve 1.93 FID value in Min-SNR DiT model at ImageNet 256x256, and 2.80 in DiT model at ImageNet 512x512, both of which are state-of-the-art results under existing DPMs.

 \textbf{Results of text-to-image generation} Fig. \ref{fig:t2i} shows the qualitative results on text-to-image generation.
 It can be seen that both UniPC and \textit{SA-Solver} can generate images with more details.
-For more NFEs, our \textit{SA-Solver} is able to generate more reasonable images with better details.
+Our \textit{SA-Solver} is able to generate more reasonable images with better details.